Genesee County Youth Court

 The Genesee County Youth Court will be a tribunal court with youth learning and participating in the following roles

 We are currently training youth who plan to serve on the court; in a few weeks they will take their bar exam and those selected will be sworn in.
-If you would like more information about Youth Court, please contact Chelsea Dillon, Program Coordinator.
+If you would like more information about Youth Court, please contact Chelsea Elliott, Program Coordinator.